rehamm01/apex/README.md

 Must have code on GitHub in a repository no later than Friday, March 25, 2016 at noon

+Concerns: Any advice on how best to optimize this site for quicker loading times would be appreciated.

 UI Developer: Rebecca Hammer